califano-lab/ARACNe3/README.md

 ```

 ### Expression file
-A `G+1 x N+1`, normalized expression profile, with genes on rows and samples on columns (Note: the `+1` is extra, from the row names and column names).
+A normalized expression profile, with genes on rows and samples on columns.
 This should be in `tsv` format and have both row and column names.
-Row names are essential for ARACNe3 to store a gene's expression.
-Column names are used to count the number of samples.
-For example, the `5+1 x 3+1` matrix below is a compliant `tsv`:
+For example, the matrix below is a compliant `tsv`:

 ```
-col	names	NOT	important
+gene	Sample1	Sample2	Sample3
 g_1_	4.99	2.93	0.39
 g_10_	0.58	0.18	2.65
 g_9432_	3.00	1.27	7.63